 My Trooper was bought specifically as a secondary off road vehicle.
 The idea was to have some fun off road with friends and not have to worry about damage or getting to work on Monday.
 But the more I took it off road, the more I wanted to upgrade and modify it.
 All of the work I did to my first Trooper eventually got transferred to a second one.
-The platform is not well supported but, it is very simple and versatile, with a bit of research and fabrication parts and pieces from many different vehicles can be utilized.
-Several of these upgrade parts are listed in the shop page for quick ordering.
+The platform is not well supported but, it is very simple and versatile, with a bit of research and fabrication, parts and pieces from many different vehicles can be utilized.

 The Trooper and Isuzu in general does not have much aftermarket support in North America.
 Most of the vehicle specific parts, like differential lockers, come from ARB in Australia.
 Isuzu vehicles are much more popular and are still sold today in Australia.
 Many of the other parts you will find for the Trooper are universal fit parts, or parts intended for another application.